 Series B in 2018

-Nanos Medical specializes in the research, development, manufacturing, and sales of disposable medical devices, primarily focusing on the cardiovascular and ENT (ear, nose, and throat) sectors.
-The company's product offerings include a range of interventional devices such as sinus balloon catheters, eustachian tube balloons, disposable nasopharyngeal airways, nasolacrimal balloons, and sinus drug-eluting stents.
-By providing these advanced medical devices, Nanos Medical aims to enhance treatment options for hospitals and improve patient care.
+Nanos Medical specializes in the research, development, manufacturing, and sales of disposable medical devices, primarily targeting the cardiovascular and ear, nose, and throat (ENT) fields.
+The company offers a range of innovative products, including sinus balloon catheters, eustachian tube balloons, disposable nasopharyngeal airways, nasolacrimal balloons, and drug-eluting stents for sinus applications.
+Through its advanced medical devices, Nanos Medical aims to enhance treatment options for hospitals and patients, contributing to improved healthcare outcomes.

 Yosemite Clinic